mhamilton723/STEGO/README.md

 ### Bringing your own data

-To train STEGO on your own dataset please create a directory in your pytorch data root with the following structure:
+To train STEGO on your own dataset please create a directory in your pytorch data root with the following structure.
+Note, if you do not have labels, omit the `labels` directory from the structure:

 ```
 dataset_name